MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 ##### Abra
 The following table lists various Windows app samples repositories along with a description.

+##### Abra2
+The following table lists various Windows app samples repositories along with a description.

 ### B

 ##### Babra
 The following table lists various Windows app samples repositories along with a description.

+##### Babra2
+The following table lists various Windows app samples repositories along with a description.

 ### C

 ##### Cadabra
+The following table lists various Windows app samples repositories along with a description.

+##### Cadabra2
 The following table lists various Windows app samples repositories along with a description.